 Just a hop, skip and a jump southeast Bahamas lay the incomparable Turks and Caicos.
 Comprised of eight islands and 40 small cays, there is a myriad of things to experience while on charter in this pristine area.

-Charter yachts migrate from the Florida coast to the Caribbean in the fall and back again in the spring.
+Turks & Caicos Yacht Charter migrate from the Florida coast to the Caribbean in the fall and back again in the spring.
 You can either join a yacht for a full “repositioning cruise”, or just join up with a yacht for a week in the Turks and Caicos.
 Or, if you are on charter in the lower Exumas, why not head on down a little further?

 We can arrange for all of your yacht charter needs in the Turks and Caicos.
 Due to their proximity to the Bahamas, many charterers combine a trip to Turks and Caicos with a cruise through the Bahamas.
 Others depart from Florida to give you the best selection of luxury yachts.
 Or we can arrange to have your yacht meet you in the Turks and Caicos – and will arrange for everything you need to have a fanastic charter.